dustinwhisman/spacedoor/src/how-to-play/index.md

   fighting off alien invasions, gathering new technologies, and handling whatever sci-fi adventures come up along the way.

-  One player will be the Keeper, or DM, or GM (whatever term you want, really), and they will act as a sort of narrator.
+  One player will be the Game Manager (or GM), and they will act as a sort of narrator.
 They will describe the settings, portray non-player characters (NPCs), and react to the player characters' (PCs) actions.
-It is usually the Keeper's job to come up with the missions that the PCs need to complete.
+It is usually the GM's job to come up with the missions that the PCs need to complete.

   ### What You'll Need

-  Each game needs a Keeper and ideally 3-5 players.
+  Each game needs a GM and ideally 3-5 players.
 Players will need:
   - A character sheet to keep track of stats, health, luck, weapons, armor, and feats
   - Pencils and paper, or a notebook (or equivalent digital tools)